Hanahaki disease: Popularity and criticism

 The trope has gained popularity on English-language websites, where it is frequently portrayed in fan fiction, visual art, poetry, cosplay, and other forms of fan media.
 Hanahaki disease's widespread adoption in fandom is largely due to its melodramatic potential and visual symbolism.
 The use of flowers as a motif allows for creative interpretation and personalization across different fandoms and character dynamics.

 Hanahaki disease has been closely associated with queer literature, particularly boys' love (BL) romantic pairings.
 It was already widely popularized in BL manga before gaining traction in Western fan communities.
 A significant proportion of fan fiction tagged with the trope on platforms such as Archive of Our Own (AO3) involves same-sex relationships; as of 18 September 2023, over 70% of the fan fictions tagged "Hanahaki Disease" on the online fan fiction repository feature gay relationships.
 In this context, the disease is often interpreted as a manifestation of suppressed or socially unacceptable desire, resonating with historical and cultural anxieties surrounding queer identity.
-A notable example of political fan fiction regarding the trope is a story involving Donald Trump and Joe Biden in which Trump contracts Hanahaki disease.

 Hanahaki disease has received critical attention for its thematic implications and narrative structure, particularly in relation to queer representation and emotional dynamics.
 One source discusses the task of automatically assigning trigger warnings to fan fiction documents that may contain content like Hanahaki disease.
 Writing for Acta Victoriana, Elisa Penha has expressed concern over how the trope assigns emotional responsibility, reinforces tragic queer narratives, and potentially contributes to fetishistic or pathologizing portrayals of same-sex relationships.
 She also noted that Hanahaki stories may inadvertently reinforce problematic tropes, including the tragic fate of queer characters or the burdening of emotional responsibility onto the love interest.
 The surgical removal trope, in particular, has drawn commentary for symbolizing the erasure of personal identity or romantic orientation in exchange for physical survival.

 The trope has also been scrutinized for reinforcing the association between queer relationships and tragedy.
-As Hanahaki stories are often set within male-male romantic pairings, especially in BL manga and Western slash fiction, the frequent depiction of death or emotional erasure as an outcome has been interpreted as a reflection of long-standing cultural narratives that deny queer relationships the possibility of happiness.
+As Hanahaki stories are often set within male-male romantic pairings, especially in BL manga and Western slash fiction, the frequent depiction of death or emotional erasure as an outcome has been interpreted as a reflection of long standing cultural narratives that deny queer relationships the possibility of happiness.
 This has been compared to historical storytelling norms, such as those codified by the Hays Code, which mandated tragic fates for queer characters.
 As such, Hanahaki endings are sometimes viewed as a continuation of a broader media tradition in which queer love is framed as doomed or inherently sorrowful.